 Community Education Resources

 Your gift of support is an investment in public safety will benefit our entire region for years to come.
 The San Diego Fire Rescue Foundation is a 501(c)(3) charitable organization and your gift is tax deductible.

 Our events bring together elected officials, business and community leaders, and dedicated citizens to honor and support the SDFD fire-rescue personnel.
 Your gifts of support and attendance are an investment in public safety.
 Please consider joining us at one, or more, of our upcoming events.

 about the san Diego fire-rescue department

-The City of San Diego’s Fire-Rescue Department encompasses all fire, emergency medical, lifeguard and emergency management services.
-This includes 9-1-1 services, fire inspections, permits and community education.
+The San Diego Fire-Rescue Department encompasses all fire, emergency medical, lifeguard, and emergency management services.
+This includes 9-1-1 services, fire inspections, permits, and community education.

 JOIN US IN STRENGTHENING PUBLIC SAFETY